JanisTzou/scrape-flow/README.md

 - publishing of scraped data to clients in the order in which it appeared on the web
 - utilities for debugging

 ## Usage

+To be added when project is more ready :-)

+## Sample code

 #### Example static site code snipped to scrape: